-- The warmth of it can help to balance the cool light of a north-facing room
+- The warmth of it can help balance the cool light of a north-facing room

-- While it is a warm colour, it’s not OVERLY yellow, orange or red-toned
+- While it’s a warm colour, it’s not OVERLY yellow, orange or red-toned

 - Kangaroo has an LRV of 43.25 so it’s not too dark, not too light – it’s juuuust right!